copych/AcidBox/README.md

+!Attention!
+ESP Arduino cores v.3.1.2 and 3.1.3 have some bug that won't allow i2s driver to install when PSRAM is enabled, please, avoid using these versions!

 # AcidBox
 ESP32 headless acid combo of tb303 + tb303 + tr808 like synths.
 Filter cutoff, reso, env mod, accent, wavefolder, overdrive within each 303, per-instrument tunings, hi-pass/lo-pass filter and bitcrusher in drums, send to reverb, delay and master compression.
 All MIDI driven.
 44100, 16bit stereo I2S output to the external DAC or 8bit to the built-in DAC.
 No indication.
 Uses both cores of ESP32.
 Cheap ~$10.